arielBWong/Gaussian2line/README.md

 For my projection code, I use the above inference results.
 There are still a few question unclear.

-(1) projection line:  I can understand that if a projection line starts from zero as in following line v1, but what if a different line that does not pass zeros like v2?
+(1) Projection line:  I can understand that if a projection line starts from zero as in following line v1, but what if a different line that does not pass zeros like v2?

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)

-(2) inference process:
+(2) Inference process: A reference line is represented as follows. vT is assumed the same size as the give n-dimensional Gaussian process.
+What confused me is that if x is n dimension, y is *NOT* on the n-dimensional space.
+It is

 ![reference line presentation](https://github.com/arielBWong/Gaussian2line/blob/main/images/linereps.png)